JamieDawson/posthog-movie-app/README.md

 ---

-# 📂 Posthog Query API with Google Sheets:
+# 📂 PostHog Query API with Google Sheets:

-## What is a Posthog Query API with Google Sheets?
+## What is a PostHog Query API with Google Sheets?

 PostHog lets you connect lots of data sources, one of them is Google Sheets!
 This means you can pull in data from your spreadsheets and use it in PostHog to track trends, see metrics, or combine it with other data without any complicated setup.